srcimon/screwbox/README.md

 ## About

-ScrewBox is a small java only 2d game engine.
+ScrewBox is a small pure Java 2D game engine.
 I started developing ScrewBox in february 2021 right during too much time at hand because of covid lockdown.
 I use it to learn about Java and have some fun.
 If you want to get something startet in a few minutes ScrewBox might be a fun choice.